 Donovan, Mary Chapman, ASID, CAPS, principal, Donovan Design, residential designer.
 B.S. from Florida State University, A.A.T. in environmental horticulture from Gwinnett Technical College.

-Eskandari, John, buyer/manager of Gethsemane Garden Center's trees and shrubs department.
-Has a degree in horticulture from Michigan State University as well as a degree in English literature from the University of Michigan.
-Is a certified arborist and maintains active memberships in many Illinois landscape/horticulture organizations.
-A sought-after guest speaker at neighborhood garden clubs and schools, where he shares his experiences, opening peoples' minds to the joy of growing woody plants.
+Eskandari, John, plant acquisitions, arborist and designer.
+John has a degree in horticulture from Michigan State University as well as a degree in English literature from the University of Michigan.
+He is a certified arborist and maintains active memberships in many Illinois landscape/horticulture organizations.
+A sought-after guest speaker at neighborhood garden clubs and schools, where he shares his experiences, John works to open people’s minds to the joy of growing woody plants, the process of gardening sustainably, and the importance of enhancing habitats for wildlife.

 Feldman, Pamela, artist/instructor, weaver, and natural dyer.
 M.F.A. from the School of the Art Institute of Chicago and certificate of excellence in dyeing from the Weavers Guild of America.
 Co-publisher of The Turkey Red Journal, a newsletter about natural dyes.